 Mrs JS is currently being investigated for a suspected small bowel obstruction and left lower limb cellulitis.
 She is on the appropriate IV antibiotics.
 She does not have pre-existing cardiac disease.
 She is haemodynamically stable and has no other electrolyte abnormalities.
+Her previous potassium reading earlier that day was 5.1.
 You review her ECG, which does not show any concerning signs (no peaked T Waves, no flattened P wave and no broad QRS complex).

 What is your most immediate management step?